-Because families are very involved in supporting people with disabilities, it is important to expand research on family support to better understand their experiences across the life course and on from an ecological and sociocultural perspective.
-First we need to assess the level of research that has been conducted on family support and identify gaps in research.
+Because families are very involved in supporting people with disabilities, it is important to expand research on family support to better understand their experiences across the life course and from an ecological and sociocultural perspective.
+The first step is to assess the level of research that has been conducted on family support and identify gaps in research.
 Since 2014, the Family Support Research and Training Center (FSRTC) has been developing a strategic research plan in the area of Family Support while engaging stakeholders (families of individuals with disabilities, service professionals, policy makers, researchers, activists, and persons with disabilities) in the research process, using participatory research method.
-Feedback from stakeholders’ will identify key elements of Family Support related research and form relevant research questions.
+We used feedback from stakeholders to identify key elements of Family Support related research and form relevant research questions.
 Below are a list of steps taken and the products of these research efforts.

-- Conduct literature reviews across disabilities and life course and using the ecological framework: We will be publishing a special issue in the Journal of Family Social Work in the fall of 2016.
+- Literature reviews across disabilities and life course and using the ecological framework: We published a special issue in the Journal of Family Social Work in the fall of 2016.
 The following is a list of articles we published in the order they appear in the journal and the topic covered:

 Grossman, B. R., & Magaña, S. (2016).
 Introduction to the special issue: Family Support of Persons with Disabilities Across the Life Course.
 Journal of Family Social Work,19(4), 237-251.

 Vanegas, S. B., & Abdelrahim, R. (2016).
 Characterizing the systems of support for families of children with disabilities: A review of the literature.
 Journal of Family Social Work, 19(4),286-327.